My first Pride with Jigsaw

 Why I support Pride

 Attending Pride through the years has always been a good experience for me.
 It feels like the one day where everybody feels free to be themselves.
 The streets of Dublin are garnished with vibrant rainbow colors.
 Everyone is decorated and joyful.
 Most wonderfully, everyone is marching and supporting those of numerous sexualities.
-To me, it is most importantly a march which bolsters individuality.
+To me, it is most importantly a march that bolsters individuality.

 The fact that an act had to be passed to allow people to be themselves has always been strange to me.
 In a perfect world, the matter would not need a political vote.
 In a perfect world, I believe that everyone should be who they are, with no questions asked.
 I believe that love is love.
-And I believe that love is fluid and cannot be contained into a box, which dictates who someone can and cannot love.
+And I believe that love is fluid and cannot be contained in a box, which dictates who someone can and cannot love.

 The parade is important to me because it is an amazing shift in the right direction.
-The fact of marching feels like a rebellion against old points of views.
+The fact of marching feels like a rebellion against old points of view.
 Countless great organisations and groups are marching through the streets to create a change.
 To show the world what they stand for.
 Being involved in the community, as well as simply having fun and being surrounded by like-minded people.

 How is mental health and the Pride parade linked?

 Being involved in the community is what I have wanted to do for a long time.
 Therefore, I am grateful for being a member of the organisation that is Jigsaw and being a member of the Youth Advisory Panel (YAP).